Dušan Lajović

 Dušan Lajović (Душан Лајовић; born 30 June 1990) is a Serbian professional tennis player.
-Lajović has won one singles and two doubles titles on the ATP Tour.
-On 29 April 2019, Lajović reached his career-high singles ranking of world No. 23.
+On 29 April 2019, he reached his career-high singles ranking of world No. 23.
 On 21 September 2020, he peaked at No. 82 in the doubles rankings.
+Lajović has won two singles and two doubles titles on the ATP Tour.

-He is best known for his clay-court game, kick serve and strong flowing groundstrokes, especially his one-handed backhand.
-Lajović regularly represents Serbia in team competitions, after playing in the now defunct World Team Cup in 2010 and 2011, he is a member of the Serbian Davis Cup team since 2012 and he contributed greatly to Serbia winning the inaugural ATP Cup in 2020, as he won four of six matches.
 He won his first singles tournament at the 2019 Croatia Open and reached his first Masters 1000 final at the 2019 Monte-Carlo Masters.
+He is best known for his clay court game, kick serve and strong flowing groundstrokes, especially his one-handed backhand.
+Lajović regularly represents Serbia in team competitions, after playing in the now defunct World Team Cup in 2010 and 2011.
+He is a member of the Serbian Davis Cup team since 2012 and contributed greatly to Serbia winning the inaugural ATP Cup in 2020, as he won four of his six matches.
+He also qualified for the 2024 Paris Olympics.

-Tennis career
+Career

-2007-2011
+2007–2011: ATP debut

 For a long time, Lajović primarily played on the Futures circuit and the Challenger circuit.

 In 2011 he qualified for the Kremlin Cup, and lost in the first round of the main draw.
 In the 2011 St. Petersburg Open, he reached the quarterfinals for the first time in his career.